-Parsley juice is a nutrient-dense diuretic that can increase the frequency and amount of urination.
+Parsley juice is a that can increase the frequency and amount of urination.
 This can help flush out the bacteria in the kidneys faster, making antibiotics even more effective.
 If you don’t like the taste of parsley outright, you can mix it into a smoothie with strong-flavored fruits, including cranberries or blueberries for best results.

 7. Consume apples and apple juice

 Apples are also nutrient-dense.
 Their high acid content may help the kidneys to maintain acidity in the urine, possibly inhibiting further growth of bacteria.
 They also have anti-inflammatory properties, which may be beneficial in helping the kidneys to heal following the infection.
 Learn more about the many health benefits of apples.

 Both Epsom salts and warm water can ease pain.
 This can help to make the uncomfortable side effects of the kidney infection a little more tolerable while you wait for the antibiotics to take effect.